HermioneHacks/Jungle-dash/README.md

-One of the first games I made.
+One of the first games I made for my Create task in AP Computer Science Principles.
+If you look through the code you can see the sheer amount of hard coding I did.
+But all in all it was a great beginner project with over 1000 lines of code.